lctdulac/centrale-reinforcement-learning/README.md

 The `dev` folder contains the code for :
 - `Env`: The Markov Decision Process environment of the "mouse in a maze" game.
-- `Agents` : The code for the Value-Iteration, Policy-Iteration, Q-learning, SARSA and Deep Q-learning algorithms.
+- `Agents` : The code for the Iteration Learning (Value-Iteration, Policy-Iteration), Q-learning, SARSA and Deep Q-learning algorithms.
 - `GUI` : The code for the PyGame Graphical Interface.

 The `research` folder contains our first Jupyter Notebooks.
 We used it as a starting point in our project.